Pristine beaches, top-notch nightlife, gorgeous sub-tropical climate that feels like paradise.

 - Miami Beach’s island is man-made.
 This also makes it one of the few artificial islands in the U.S. Once, the area was a deserted coconut grove plantation.
 At that time, no one would have ever guessed that it would become the dazzling tourist destination it is nowadays.
 This is definitely one of the most peculiar facts about Miami.
 And in that regard, it’s very similar to Barcelona’s Barceloneta beach.

-- Miami Beach is home to the largest Art Deco architecture worldwide.
-The beach plays host to 800+ Art Deco buildings.
-The number of elegant buildings make this the biggest collection of this type of architecture in the world.
+- Miami Beach is home to the largest assortment of Art Deco architecture worldwide.
+The beach hosts over 800+ elegant Art Deco buildings, which is the biggest collection of this architectural style in the world.
 Lose your mind, body, and soul in Flamingo Park and the historic streets of Collins Avenue, Española Way, and Washington Avenue that make up the Art Deco District.
-If you love clubbing, the Art Deco district is arguably the best in the world for that.
+If you love clubbing, the area is arguably the best in the world for that.
 If you are a party animal, opt for the high season – from January to April.

 - It’s a great place for star-spotting.
 Celebrities from all over the U.S. and abroad visit Miami Beach every day.
 There are a few reasons for that.
 First, it’s warm all year-round.
 Second, it’s easily accessible by air, land, or water.
 And third, it’s just a fantastic city with tons of things to do.
 So, if you want to “gaze at stars”, head to Miami Beach.

 - South Beach is called “The American Riviera”.
 Bright lights, palm trees, buzzing nightlife, international visitors, and a ton of architectural hotspots (see next fact).
 Is it any wonder why locals and foreigners alike call Miami Beach’s South Beach “The American Riviera”?